Why pet acupuncture?

 Do dogs and cats like the acupuncture treatments?

 I think you’ll notice – as other clients have – that your pet actually looks forward to our time together.
 It’s a joy to see wagging tails parading to and from my office!
-See Pet Stories to learn how acupuncture has helped other pets and their human companions.

 How much does treatment cost?